wizardnet972/sequelize-node/README.md

 # sequelize-node
-sequelize for node as module
+store your sequelize instance in module. why? you can access this instance everywhere, for example use different modules without dependency in your app code.

 ## Install

 ```
-npm i sequelize-node.
+npm i sequelize-node --save-dev
 ```

 ## Using